Updated: Sep 12

 The Saxon Wars lasted thirty-three years.
 Scholars used to debate, why kingdoms much stronger than Saxony, like the Lombards and Avars, with great military success, fell to the Franks in six and seven years respectively, but it took the Franks thirty-three years to defeat the less military competent Saxons.
 Dr. Eric J Goldberg has written the definitive work on this.
 Dr. Goldberg's work can be found online through JSTOR for a fee.
 Dr. Goldberg makes clear that Saxony was divided into four different regions, and over 100 different gau (or villages) in those regions.
 Dr. Goldberg argues strongly that the Saxons descended from the tribes that had no Kings, the tribes that united under Arminius the Cherusker, who handed Rome its greatest defeat ever, having three legions and 22,000 troops completely wiped out in 9AD in the Teutoburg Forrest.
 Arminius' story is well famous, and so is the fact that he later tried to be a king or kaiser over these tribes who forbid kingships, and his own family poisoned him for this ambition of his.
 The tribes of the Marsi, Cherusker, Chauci, Fosi, Seubi, Angrivarrii, and several others names disappear in the literary texts in the fourth century, and the name "Saxons" thus appears going forward.
 These tribes REJECTED having Kings, and while they were united in Thingdom at Marklo, their past divisions remained.
 This is why it took thirty-three years for Charlemagne to conquer the Saxons, because he had to conquer each small pocket of "Saxons" one by one.
 Defeating say the Westphalian Saxons would not bring Angria or Ostfallen under Frankish rule.
 Dr. Goldberg's work is now almost universally accepted by scholars.
 See Goldberg, Eric J. "Popular Revolt, Dynastic Politics, and Aristocratic Factionalism in the Early Middle Ages: The Saxon Stellinga Reconsidered."
 Speculum, Vol. 70, No. 3.
 (Jul., 1995), pp 467–501.

 We see clearly, that modern scholarship doesn't hold to a mass genocide theory, i.e. Saxons from the southern part of the Jutland, wipe out Britons in England and wipe out a ton of Germanic tribes in Northern Germany, peoples that greatly outnumbered the Saxons and who held land far bigger than that of a small sliver on the Jutland.
 It would take a united Kingdom with strong military dukes and kings to accomplish mass conquest and genocide of so many tribes and so much land.
 If the Saxons were originally this "united" under a king or kings, why after such conquests would there be so many divisions and so much "lack of unity" in the newly conquered Saxony?
 The fact that the tribes of the Marsi, Cherusker, Fosi, and Chauci in particular did not have kings, this is another indication that these people simply became known as "Saxons."
 These tribes also venerated a Godpole called "Tamfana" at Eresberg, that the Romans destroyed, but was rebuilt on the same location and later became the Irminsul!
 This is also proof that these tribes continued living as they did in Arminius' time until the Frankish Wars.
 These tribes defeated the Romans, and lived "uncivilized" as farmers until the Franks attacked the Saxons, bringing them the religion of Rome (Chrsitianity) and the feudalism of Frankia, which not only ended Saxony's Heathen religion, but also caused Saxony to be swallowed by the Frankish Empire, and their central Althing at Marklo being swiftly abolished by the Frankish King Charlemagne.
 Then we have the linguistic evidence: Old Saxon and Old English are two different languages.
 Most people think that if you can read the Old Saxon Heliand, you can read Beowulf in Old English.
 This is NOT the case.
 Old English and Old Saxon are so different, one has to be trained in both to read both.
 Words like "Essex", "Wessex", and "Sussex", supposedly meaning "East Saxony", "West Saxony" and "South Saxony" in Old English, would be "Ost Sahsonland", "Uuest Sahsonland", and "Suth Sahsonland" in Old Saxon, and you see how much different I am talking about.
+(PS- In fairness, Essex, Wessex, and Sussex are modern English names.
+In Old English these were still very different from the Old Saxon terms.
+Old English would be "Est Seaxe" "Sud Seaxe" and "West Seaxe".
 The "Romano/British/Anglish" kingdoms of Sussex, Essex, and Wessex, had Kings, and called themselves "Aenglisc" or English.
 Other Old Saxon writings, like Der Sassenspeyghel (known in modern German as "Die Sachsenspiegel") show that Old Saxon did not have an "x" or "chs" sound whatsoever.
 The word in Old Saxon for "Saxon" was "Sahs" or "Sass."
 These silly arguments that "h" in Old Saxon is a "ch" sound hold zero water.
 Fehu in Old Saxon means "cattle" and is pronounced "fey-who".
 Uuih in Old Saxon, meaning Sacred Grove, corresponds to the Old Norse Ve, meaning Sacred Grove.
 The word "uuiht" in Old Saxon, both for the color "white" and the being ("uuiht" is pronounced "wight" or "white", clearly has a silent "h".)
 I can point to so many examples here.
 Modern Linguists do put Old English and Old Saxon on the West-Germanic language branch.
 However, Old Saxon has its own sub-branch, and so does Old English.
 The sub-branch of Old English is called "the Anglo-Frisian" branch by linguists.
 Linguists tie Old Frisian and Old Anglish (English) as the same language.
 It is also 100% fact that the Old English Futhorc is only found in Frisia and England.
 In Old Saxony, only the Elder Futhark is found.
 The differences in language, the differences in government (kingdoms vs. thingdoms), the differences in Runic Alphabets are most noted, and clearly point to two different peoples.
 Since the Futhorc Runes are thought to have first been used in Frisia before the Anglo-Saxon settlement of Britain, they have also been called Anglo-Frisian runes.
 They were likely used from the 5th century onward, recording Old English and Old Frisian.
 Bammesberger, A, ed.
 (1991), "Old English Runes and their Continental Background", Anglistische Forschungen, Heidelberg, 217.

 By the mere fact that the Romans called many different Germanic peoples "Saxons" who were not Saxons, only complicates the question "Which Saxons migrated to England?"
 Bede does state his claim clearly.
 Bede states that the Saxons came to England from the lands that were in his time called "Old Saxony".
 The problem is, how honest was Bede, or how much did he really know?
 Bede wrote in the year 731 AD (his "Ecclesiastical History of England.")
 However, that is 300 years after these tribes supposedly migrated.
 The earliest sources do match the archaeological evidence (which I will get to shortly) and the linguistic evidence: Procopius, writing two centuries before Bede states: “The island of Britain is inhabited by three very populous nations, each ruled by a king.
 And the names of these nations are Angiloi, Frisians and, after the island, Britons.”
 (Procopius History of the Wars, III.2.38.
 551 AD).
 Now we are getting somewhere.
 Were the Germanic tribes who migrated to Britain actually much closer to England than Saxony AND the Jutland?
 Were these tribes the Anglish and the Frisians who were actually living in what is known as the "Netherlands" today, near the English channel?
 We will address this below.
 Before leaving Linguistics though, I must point out something about the Anglo-Saxon Chronicle, and Alfred the Great's genealogy.
 The Anglo-Saxon Chronicle documents (per Alfred) that West Saxons, led by Cerdic, migrated to England and created the kingdom of Wessex.
 “Wessex” is the Latin word for “West Saxony.”
 Scholars state that Cerdic was not an Angle (nor a Saxon) but was a Briton because Cerdic is a Brittonic name, given to two other British kings.
 A number of Cerdic’s descendants also have Celtic names, Caedwalla who died in 689 being the last one in Alfred’s supposed line.
 Many scholars argue the Wessex founders were not Germanic at all.
 Scholars dispute the standard genealogy of the kings of Wessex.
 Egbert, who became King of Wessex in 802, was probably of Kentish origin, and his ancestry back to Cerdic may have been invented to legitimize his claim to the throne of Wessex.
 Also, the genealogy of the kings of Wessex traced their decent to Baldaeg son of Woden, and not Sassnoth son of Woden.